Henfield Cricket Club History

 But the friendly matches which still form an important part of our fixture list retain the original standards: an enjoyable match, fought to win but amicably, with a chat and a drink in the pavilion afterwards part of the game itself.

 That unchanging thread – the love of cricket – is recorded for Henfield men in Henfield and its Sussex Cradle by H.F. and A.P.Squires.
 In their splendid book they record names from the past whose descendants will be familiar to watchers of cricket in the present: Thorns (1838), Silverson (1897), Parsons (1933), Mayston (1940).
-In 2021 the Club will record its 250th anniversary, May the historian of that time continue to record the same trend …
+In 2021 the Club recorded its 250th anniversary.
+May the historian of that time continue to record the same trend …

 Original text by Dave Silverson 1996